jweaver72/EGZUMMER-WIKI/Home.md

 # Translations

-The wiki can be translated into other languages using Google translate.
+The Wiki can be translated into other languages using Google translate.
 Two languages are predefined below, but if you open one of them, you will be able to select other languages at the top of the translated page.

 * [POLSKIE TŁUMACZENIE / Polish translation](https://github-com.translate.goog/egzumer/uv-k5-firmware-custom/wiki?_x_tr_sl=en&_x_tr_tl=pl&_x_tr_hl=pl&_x_tr_pto=wapp)
 * [Nederlandse vertaling / Dutch translation](https://github-com.translate.goog/egzumer/uv-k5-firmware-custom/wiki?_x_tr_sl=en&_x_tr_tl=nl&_x_tr_hl=nl&_x_tr_pto=wapp)